mitay-walle/com.mitay-walle.ui-selectable-preview-overlay/README.md

 - hides if no Selectable in selection
 - not change any Serialized (saved) values, only temporal
 - preview all built-in animations: color, sprite swap, animation,
 - preview Custom animations based on UI.Selectable.DoStateTransition
+- Tested witn Unity 6, Unity 2022
 ## Support Any Selectables
 - Button
 - Toggle (Include isOn graphic)